Shruichan/DuotrigordleBot/README.md

 Greedy with answer-bonus, 500-game realistic (distinct-answer) bench:

-- 100% solve rate
+- 100% solve rate (under the Daily 37-guess threshold)
 - Mean: ~33.8 guesses
 - Range: 33–35
-- 100% under the Daily 37-guess threshold

-Headroom over greedy at turn 2 is ~0.35 guesses (analyzed via hindsight-optimal labels); the turn-2 specialist (ml/train_turn2.py) captures a small slice of that.
+Headroom over greedy at turn 2 is ~0.35 guesses, the turn-2 specialist (ml/train_turn2.py) captures a small slice of that.
 Late game is essentially optimal under greedy.